implico/frs-bundle-default/README.md

 By default, the following libraries are included:
-- [meyer-reset] - provides CSS reset
+- [reset-css] - provides CSS reset (by Eric Meyer)
 - [Breakpoint](http://breakpoint-sass.com/) for convenient media queries handling
 - [SASS-core][sass-core] - mixins and functions such as: automatic rem/vw/percentage unit converters for dimensions and fonts, responsive sprites, grids

 If you don't need any of them:
-* remove the dependency from the `bower.json` file
+* remove the dependency from the `bower.json`/`package.json` file (depending on the package manager you use)
 * remove import from `styles/style.scss`

-Place any third-party scripts that you can't or don't want to install via Bower in `/vendor/styles`.
+Place any third-party scripts that you can't or don't want to install via package manager into `/vendor/styles`.

 <a name="styles-sprites"></a>
 #### Sprites
 Sprites are generated automatically by [gulp-spritesmith] for all images placed in the `/sprites` directory.
-To use a sprite, you have to uncomment the line in `style.scss` with sprite sheet import and then use the mixin `@include sprite($filename)`.
+To use a sprite, use the mixin `@include sprite($filename)`.
 See more in [Frontend-starter sprite docs](https://github.com/implico/frontend-starter#sprites) and [SASS-core docs][sass-core].

 ### Views: `/views`